 The Confederated Salish and Kootenai Tribes received funding from the Administration for Native Americans (ANA) to complete a five-year, $996,000 Sustainable Workforce Enhancement and Entrepreneurship Initiative.

-“We are honored to receive this highly competitive award from ANA,” said Janet Camel, Project Director.
-“This Initiative builds upon the data we gathered in 2014 about the local economy, and Tribal members’ career goals, and job and training needs.
+“We are honored to have received this highly competitive award from ANA,” said Janet Camel, Project Director.
+“This Initiative builds upon the data we gathered in 2014 about the local economy, and Tribal members’ career goals and job and training needs.
 Tribal members may remember the survey we sent out that included a $2 bill.
 We are using the responses from that survey to guide this project—to address barriers to employment and to help people find living-wage employment and the training they need to reach their career goals.
 We want to reduce the high unemployment rate that Native Americans experience here—a rate that is double the rate that non-native people experience.

 Jennifer Finley, the Workforce Enhancement Coordinator, is assisting people with developing career “blueprints.”
 A blueprint can help an individual identify the skills and interests he or she already has, then complete a life inventory to look at what salary level they need to earn in order to pay their household bills, transportation, child care costs, etc. The next step involves exploring occupation interests, job availability, and training opportunities.
 The final step is setting goals and creating a path to reach those goals.